Courses – Faculty of Science

 Plant Genomes and Gene Expression

 The analysis of plant genomes and regulation of gene expression in plant biology.
-Includes: inferences from whole plant genome sequences, transcription factors, transcriptional control of flowering time and post-translational control of hormone receptors by ubiquitination and degradation.
-A sound understanding of BIOSCI 354 or 340 or equivalent is assumed.
+Includes: inferences from whole plant genome sequences, genetic control of nitrogen fixation, uptake and use, flowering time, hormone signalling pathways, sugar metabolism and its regulation.
+A sound understanding of BIOSCI 354 or 340 or 326 or equivalent is assumed.

 Genomics and Gene Expression